-Please download the Co-Sponsorship Form below and e-mail your application to the VP of Financial Affairs.
+Please fill out the Co-Sponsorship Form below and e-mail your application to the VP of Financial Affairs.

 DEADLINE AND PRESENTATIONS

-Applications are due to the VP Budget, Finance, and Committees no less than five UC business days before the GSA General Assembly meeting at which funding will be requested.
-If your application is approved, you will be invited to present at the GSA GA.
+Applications are due to the VP of Financial Affairs no less than five (5) UC business days before the GSA General Assembly meeting, at which the graduate student organization will request funding.
+If your application is approved, you will be invited to present at the GSA General Assembly.
 You will have a four-minute slot to present two-three slides that give an overview of your event, how it will help graduate students, and what the money will be used for.
 The General Assembly then votes on whether to grant you the funding or not.
-The GA meetings usually are on the first Tuesday of each month from 6 pm to 8 pm in the GSA Lounge.
-The GSA Executive Board must approve retroactive funding requests before the GSA Assembly's presentation, and it usually is not allowed.
+The General Assemblies usually are on the first Tuesday of each month from 6 pm to 8 pm in the GSA Lounge.
+The GSA Executive Board must approve retroactive funding requests before the GSA Assembly's presentation, which is usually not allowed.

 RECEIVING THE FUNDS